The time has come when we must demonstrate

 If we are straight and honest with ourselves, we will never think that this is our food to share.
 We will say: ‘The food in the world belongs to everyone, therefore I want my government to change its attitude towards poverty in order to end it’.
 The meaning of sharing is not ‘to feed the hungry’, but to irrevocably end poverty through implementing justice.
 Sadly, in the divided world of today where feeding the hungry is a matter of international responsibility born of emergency, an end to life-threatening poverty can only be brought about through a united voice of the people of the world.

 The principle of sharing also has a tough side to its nature that is profoundly allergic to such words as charity, philanthropy and even altruism – words that have suited our collective complacency for millennia.
 Indeed, what is a philanthropist if not a ‘somebody’ with an ambitious and competitive mind who became rich by learning how to profit from an exploitative and unjust system?
-For how did the philanthropist make that money if not by discovering a talent for manipulating the system, or by inheriting wealth that is the product of a system based upon exploitation?
+For how did the philanthropist make that money, however well-intentioned and altruistic their charitable activities?
+As always it begins with discovering a talent for manipulating the system, or by inheriting wealth that is the product of a system based upon exploitation.

 How else can the executives of large corporations be given millions of dollars in salary, bonuses and severance pay, while the army of workers who keep the business running are paid the minimum wage according to the law, often in overseas countries that offer no worker benefits at all.
 Then the philanthropist, in order to expand his image and reputation or salve his conscience, decides to give some money back to charity.
 He doesn’t ask the workers what should be done with that money.
 In effect, he makes money off the backs of the workers and gives a small portion of it away, at their expense.